-Scholarship accounts begin being funded by the Florida Department of Education approximately 30 days after the state has completed the cross-check process.
+Scholarship accounts for students who pass the cross-check will be funded by the FLDOE in four equal amounts no later than September 1st, November 1st, February 1st and April 1st, during the school year.
 The state determines the level of funding for the program each year.
 If sufficient funding runs out or is not available, eligible students will be placed on a waiting list.